rses-datascience/ExperimentalPetrology/Raman/README.md

 We advise using the Container stacks provided at https://github.com/rses-datascience/Containers to run the examples.

+* Note that the Container stack needs to be updated.
+For Python example, use Google Colab; For Julia, use JuliaBox.

 The folder rameau contains example of using the rameau() function of the Spectra.jl to treat Raman spectra and get water content estimates from them.